goodHunter27/serhatgiydiren.github.io/_posts/2022-01-15-preparation-guide-for-tech-interviews.md

 **Graphs** - Consider if a problem can be applied with graph algorithms like distance, search, connectivity, cycle-detection, etc. There are three basic ways to represent a graph in memory (objects and pointers, matrix, and adjacency list) — familiarize yourself with each representation and its pros and cons.
 You should know the basic graph traversal algorithms, breadth-first search and depth-first search.
 Know their computational complexity, their tradeoffs and how to implement them in real code.

 **Recursion** - Many coding problems involve thinking recursively and potentially coding a recursive solution.
 Use recursion to find more elegant solutions to problems that can be solved iteratively.

+## What the interviewer is looking for:

+Your interviewer will be thinking about how your skills and experience might help their teams.
+Help them understand the value you could bring by focusing on these traits and abilities:

+**Communication.** Are you asking for requirements and clarity when necessary, or are you just diving into the code?
+Your initial tech screen should be a conversation, so don't forget to ask questions.

+**Problem solving.** We're evaluating how you comprehend and explain complex ideas.
+Are you providing the reasoning behind a particular solution?
+Developing and comparing multiple solutions?
+Using appropriate data structures?
+Speaking about space and time complexity?
+Optimizing your solution?

+**Coding.** Can you convert solutions to executable code?
+Is the code organized and does it capture the right logical structure?

+Verification.
+Are you considering a reasonable number of test cases or coming up with a good argument for why your code is correct?
+If your solution has bugs, are you able to walk through your own logic to find them and explain what the code is doing?

+## How to Prepare

+Interviewers can only assess your skills and abilities based on what you show them during your interview, so it's important to plan and prepare to best showcase your strengths.
+1. Before you practice, plan!
+Be honest with yourself—only you know how much prep time you'll need.
+Make the most of your prep time by following these steps to plan your approach before you start practicing.

+**Schedule time to study and practice.** Block out time every day to write code.
+Target medium and hard problems.
+**Prioritize breadth over depth.** It's much better to practice solving fewer example problems of many problem types than to become very familiar with one type at the expense of the others.
+**Set aside time to review what you've practiced.** As you solve problems, make cheat sheets or flash cards to review later.
+Revision and repetition will strengthen your understanding of core concepts.

+2. Review core areas

+Everyone could use a refresher in at least one area.

+**Algorithm design/analysis.** Consider different algorithms and algorithmic techniques, such as sorting, divide-and-conquer, recursion, etc.

+**Data structures.** Make sure you're using the right tool for the right job.
+Keep in mind how and when certain data structures should be used and leveraged, and why some are preferred over others.

+**Other CS fundamentals.** Review foundational techniques, including recursion, graph theory, tree traversal, combinatorial problems, and so on.

+3. Focus on key practice strategies

+Reading through sample questions, recognizing concepts, and having a vague understanding of these concepts won’t be enough to help you shine.
+You need to practice!
+Make sure you’re setting your practice sessions up for success by following these tips from engineers who’ve been through the process.

+**Practice coding the way you’ll code during your interview.** You’ll most likely be coding at a whiteboard, but check with your recruiter.

+**Code in your strongest language.** Avoid trying to learn a new language in a few weeks.

+**Practice talking through the problem space and possible solutions before you dive into code, and practice talking through your decisions out loud as you code.** This can be unnatural in an interview setting, especially if you’re used to coding alone.
+But your interviewers will be evaluating your thought process as well as your coding abilities, so explaining your decisions as you code is crucial to helping them understand your choices.

+4. Understand the types of problems you may encounter

+Practice a variety of different problems—and understand why we ask them—so you’re prepared to solve them during your onsite interview.

+**Don’t be surprised if the questions sound contrived.** Problems may be different than what you’re probably tackling in a day-to-day job.
+We won’t ask a “puzzle” question, but questions may be different than real-world questions because they need to be described and solved in 10-20 minutes.

+**Problems may assess the depth of your knowledge and your versatility.** For example, your interviewer might ask you to solve a problem any way you want.
+Then, they could add constraints on the running or space characteristics and ask you to solve it again.

+**Problems may focus on edge cases.** You might be asked to parse some data format or mini language.
+Your answers demonstrate your ability to handle multiple states in your head.

+**Problems may test how well you know how things work under the hood.** For example, you might be asked to implement well-known library functions.

+5. Decide what resources you’ll use to prepare

+It’s easy to be overwhelmed by the number of online resources or the detail in an entire theoretical algorithms book.
+For example, CLRS has excellent info—but it may not be the right resource for your study needs and timeline.
+Pick two or three resources and focus on those.

 ## Resources